- SAP’s support has been eviscerated in an attempt to maximize its margin.

 SAP Support: Better in Content Knowledge than (English) Literacy?

-And as far as content knowledge the story is not good there either.
-Too often support personnel come to the issue completely fresh and uninitiated.
+And as far as content knowledge, the story is not right there either.
+Too often, support personnel comes to the issue wholly fresh and inexperienced.

 If you bring up an issue with me in my subject area in SAP, I will have often tested it or run into it before.
-I often have it documented at Brightwork, and I don’t work in support.
-I do not see OSS notes or SCN (two of the primary sources of SAP support) documented to the level I have documented issues at SCM Focus.
-Here is an article on parallel processing in SNP, and another on the fair share logic in SNP.
+I usually have it documented at Brightwork, and I don’t work in support.
+I do not see OSS notes or SCN (two of the primary sources of SAP support) documented to the level I have recorded issues at Brightwork Research & Analysis.
+Here is an article on parallel processing in SNP and another on the fair share logic in SNP.
 SAP is a $23 billion corporation and the 4rth largest software company in the world.
 I am one person.
 How small must SAP’s priority for support be?

 The problems with support are magnified by SAP’s lack of specialization among its support personnel.
-This is one of the most fundamental concepts of support efficiency, and SAP cannot get it right.
+This is one of the most fundamental support efficiency concepts, and SAP cannot get it right.

-I do not know how SAP support is internally configured, but I don’t see much specialization.
-If a person is focused on one area, they can much more easily provide value because they don’t have to research each ticket anew.
-And of course, the more they specialize they more they will know in that area.
+I do not know how SAP support is internally configured, but I don’t see many specializations.
+If a person is focused on one area, they can easily provide value because they don’t have to research each ticket anew.
+And of course, the more they specialize, the more they will know in that area.